marcel-goldschen-ohm/NEU-365P-385L-Spring-2022/README.md

 ---
 * Apr-05-T: Regression lab
 * Apr-07-R: Classification
-    * :exclamation: No homework this week!
+    * :exclamation: No homework this week.
 If you find yourself behind, this is the time to catch up.
 ---
 * Apr-12-T: Clustering
 * Apr-14-R: Classification and clustering lab